-The Compensation Committee operates under a written charter adopted in June 2003 and most recently amended in May 2012.
+The Compensation Committee operates under a written charter adopted in June 2003 and most recently amended in May 2013.
 The Compensation Committee is appointed by the Board to exercise the Board's authority concerning compensation of our officers and employees and administration of our stock-based and incentive compensation plans.
-In fulfilling its duties, the Compensation Committee has the authority to, among other things: (a) evaluate and fix the compensation of our officers, including our Chief Executive Officer; (b) prepare the Compensation Committee report that the rules of the SEC require to be included in our Annual Report on Form 10-K (or incorporated therein by reference to our proxy statement); (c) make recommendations to the Board regarding annual retainer and other fees for the Board and committees of the Board, including compensatory stock awards to directors; (d) periodically review, and modify if necessary, our philosophy concerning executive compensation and the components of executive compensation; (e) review and discuss with management our Compensation Discussion and Analysis disclosure and formally recommend to the Board that it be included in the Annual Report on Form 10-K (or incorporated therein by reference to our proxy statement); (f) make the determination required under SEC rules regarding risks associated with our compensation policies and practices; (g) make recommendations to the Board with respect to the advisory vote on the compensation of our named executive officers and the frequency of such advisory vote; (h) review the results of the most recent advisory vote on the compensation of our named executive officers and consider whether any adjustments to our compensation policies and practices are necessary or appropriate in light of such results; and (i) discharge certain other responsibilities generally relating to the administration of our incentive and employee benefit plans.
+In fulfilling its duties, the Compensation Committee has the authority to, among other things: (a) evaluate and fix the compensation of our officers, including our Chief Executive Officer; (b) prepare the Compensation Committee report that the rules of the SEC require to be included in our Annual Report on Form 10-K (or incorporated therein by reference to our proxy statement); (c) make recommendations to the Board regarding annual retainer and other fees for the Board and committees of the Board, including compensatory stock awards to directors; (d) periodically review, and modify if necessary, our philosophy concerning executive compensation and the components of executive compensation; (e) review and discuss with management our Compensation Discussion and Analysis disclosure and formally recommend to the Board that it be included in our Annual Report on Form 10-K (or incorporated therein by reference to our proxy statement); (f) make the determination required under SEC rules regarding risks associated with our compensation policies and practices; (g) make recommendations to the Board with respect to the advisory vote on the compensation of our named executive officers and the frequency of such advisory vote; (h) review the results of the most recent advisory vote on the compensation of our named executive officers and consider whether any adjustments to our compensation policies and practices are necessary or appropriate in light of such results; (i) assess the independence of any compensation advisers and assess any conflicts of interests raised by the work of compensation consultants; and (i) discharge certain other responsibilities generally relating to the administration of our incentive and employee benefit plans.
 The Compensation Committee may condition its approval of any compensation on ratification by the Board if Board action is required by applicable law or otherwise deemed appropriate.